Second work of grace

-According to certain Christian traditions, a second work of grace (also second blessing) is a transforming interaction with God that may occur in the life of an individual Christian.
-The defining characteristics of the second work of grace are that it is separate from and subsequent to the New Birth (the first work of grace), and that it brings about significant changes in the life of the believer.
+According to certain Christian traditions, the second work of grace (also known as the second blessing) is a transforming interaction with God that may occur in the life of an individual Christian.
+The defining characteristics of the second work of grace are that it is separate from and subsequent to the New Birth (the first work of grace), and that it makes a believer perfect in love through the eradication of original sin.
 In the Methodist, the Quaker and the Holiness Pentecostal traditions of Christianity, the second work of grace is traditionally taught to be Christian perfection (entire sanctification).
+In Methodist theology, the second work of grace—entire sanctification—is identified with baptism with the Holy Spirit.

 Methodism (inclusive of the holiness movement)

 John Wesley, the founder of the Methodist movement, taught that there were two distinct phases in the Christian experience.
-In the first work of grace, the new birth, the believer receives forgiveness and becomes a Christian.
-During the second work of grace, entire sanctification, the believer is purified and made holy.
-Wesley taught that entire sanctification is "wrought instantaneously, though it may be approached by slow and gradual steps".
-Entire sanctification eradicates original sin (the carnal nature of the human); the free will to backslide into sin and commit apostasy, however, exists (cf. conditional preservation of the saints), and on sin after entire sanctification, churches upholding Methodist theology teach:
+In the first work of grace, the new birth, the believer received forgiveness and became a Christian.
+During the second work of grace, entire sanctification, the believer was purified and made holy.
+Wesley taught that entire sanctification was "wrought instantaneously, though it may be approached by slow and gradual steps".
+Entire sanctification eradicates original sin (the carnal nature of the human); the free will to backslide into sin and commit apostasy, however, exists (cf. conditional preservation of the saints), and on sin after entire sanctification, Churches upholding Methodist theology teach: